 Dear Worried Mom,

-Binge eating disorder is the most common eating disorder, but it is also terribly misunderstood and frequently mistreated by loved ones, healthcare providers, and even eating disorder treatment providers.
+I’m saying all this because binge eating disorder is the most common eating disorder, but it is also terribly misunderstood and frequently mistreated by loved ones, healthcare providers, and even eating disorder treatment providers.
 This is due to weight stigma and diet culture.

 - Feeling a sense of being out of control while eating substantial quantities of food

-- Eating until feeling uncomfortably full
+- Eating rapidly and/or until uncomfortably full

 - Eating in secret due to embarrassment

 - Feeling disgusted, ashamed, and guilty about eating

 Sending Love … Ginny